Sangeet01/ganga2D_v0/README.md

 PS: Ganga is my mother's name and I wanna honour my first work in her name.

-PPS: Sangeet here, an undergrad chemist turned code conjurer—may my scripts run smoother than my titration skills!
+PPS: Sangeet’s the name, a daft undergrad splashing through chemistry and code like a toddler—my titrations are a mess, and I’ve used my mouth to pipette.